piergiorgio-roveda/cirtyplanner-download-fema/README.md

 This project provides automated tools to:
 - Extract state, county, and community data from FEMA's portal
 - Collect flood risk shapefile information for all jurisdictions
+- Download all available shapefile ZIP files
+- Extract and merge shapefiles into consolidated GPKG files by state and type
 - Store data in a structured SQLite database for analysis
 - Generate comprehensive reports and statistics